srirsatt/Source/README.md

 # Source

-Source is a VS Code extension that bridges the gap between AI coding agents and documentation.
-It crawls and indexes documentation sites, then serves them to coding agents via MCP (Model Context Protocol) so they reference real docs instead of hallucinating.
+Source is a VS Code extension that brings documentation indexing and MCP tooling directly into the IDE.
+It crawls and indexes documentation sites, then exposes them to coding agents through MCP so agents reference real docs instead of hallucinating.

 ![Source demo](media/sourcedemo.gif)